dcalvomayo/energytrends/README.md

 # Motivation
-The goal is to study the energy trends in the World, by using data from the World Bank, and UNdata.
+The goal of this project is to study the energy trends in the World, by using data from the World Bank, and UNdata.
+I explain some of the findings on my Medium blog.
+[Check it out!](https://medium.com/@dcalvomayo_12918/energy-market-has-been-changing-and-its-not-all-how-you-expected-cc949f9ecf5e)

 # File description
 - **Databases.tar.gz**: Databases used in the project.
 Decompress with your favourite tool.